 Manchester Local Care Organisation is a partnership organisation.
-We work on behalf of our formal partners to manage the provision of the services.
+We work on behalf of our formal partners to deliver community health and adult social care.
 We also work closely in partnership with voluntary, community and social enterprise groups and organisations, as well as with individual people who use our services and live in the city.

 As a partnership organisation, we have been created to provide services on behalf of the people of Manchester.
 This allows us to bring together a range of services in the city that have traditionally been provided by different organisations.